Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Why I care about encryption

-It might not be often but it does happen that law enforcement confiscates physical hardware in a data center for analysis or that people get unauthorised physical access.
-By making sure that I have to manually re-enter the encryption key when there is a power cut of some sorts, it gives me a chance to decide whether I want to do that or not.
+It might not be often, but it does happen that law enforcement confiscates physical hardware in a data center for analysis, or that people get unauthorised physical access.
+By requiring manual entry of the encryption key after a power event, I get to decide whether to unlock my data or not.
 Storing the encryption key at boot is like taping it next to your door outside your house "just to have it handy all the time".

 Prerequisites